LionelDraghi/ArchiCheck/docs/contributing.md

  5. Push to the branch         | `git push origin my-new-feature`
  6. Create new Pull Request    | on your GitHub fork, go to "Compare & pull request".

+The project policy is that code shall be 100% covered (except debug or error specific lines).

+Coverage is computed on each `make check`, and non covered code is easy to check with (for example) `chromium docs/lcov/index.html`.

+> **NB : please note that code proposed with matching tests, doc and complete coverage is very appreciated!**

 # Design Overview

 Main ArchiCheck components are :